 What a great year for transportation funding!
-The hard work of the 24-member Expenditure Plan Advisory Committee (EPAC), including all COC members, to develop by consensus on Expenditure Plan to renew the transportation sales tax culminated in the approval of ballot Measure AA.
-With the approval of Measure AA, the 1⁄2-Cent Transportation Sales Tax will be renewed for 30 years, providing a reliable stream of funding for future transportation initiatives in Marin.
+The hard work of the a 24-member Expenditure Plan Advisory Committee (EPAC), including all COC members, to develop a by consensus Expenditure Plan to renew the transportation sales tax culminated in the approval of ballot

+Measure AA.
+With the approval of Measure AA, the 1⁄2-Cent transportation sales tax will be renewed for 30 years, providing a reliable stream of funding for future transportation initiatives in Marin.

 We look forward to working with TAM, the County and community members under both the Measure A and Measure AA Expenditure Plans to maintain this critical local funding source, attract additional state and federal funding and continue Marin's transportation successes.
-The COC will continue to be a key part of this effort and will be reaching out to the community for input.
+The COC will continue to be a key part of this effort and will be reaching out to the community for thoughts and input.

-I want to thank the COC members, the TAM board, and staff for their dedication and focus on the continued improvement of our community and Marin's transportation network.
+I want to thank the COC members, the TAM board and staff for their dedication and focus on the continued improvement of our community and Marin's transportation network.

-Sincerely,
+Sincerely, Peter Pelham